moutansos/yap/README.md

 # yap - Yet Another Posting Tool

+NOTE: Threads integration is planned but not yet working

 `yap` is a command-line tool for posting messages to various text-based social media platforms simultaneously.

 ## Features